lotharthequiet/LinuxSystemToolbox/README.md

 5. Finish Networking tab
 6. Work on Performance tab
 7. Work on Wireless tab
-8. Remove About tab and move to help menu
-9. Work on menu action items
+8. Work on menu action items
-10. Test on Ubuntu and Fedora
+9. Test on Ubuntu and Fedora